EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ## Abstract

-This Technical Design Document (TDD) provides a comprehensive and detailed description of the software system being developed, to serve as a reference for all stakeholders involved in the project.
+This Technical Design Document (TDD) provides a comprehensive and detailed description of the Open Radar Data (ORD) supply system being developed, to serve as a reference for all stakeholders involved in the project.

 ## Revision history